Hometown: I was born in Toledo but consider my hometown to be a tiny town in Ohio called Tontogany. I am a country boy at heart.

 Education: I have a BA from Butler University and a JD from the Frank McKinney School of Law at Indiana University.
 I have also been awarded the CERTIFIED FINANCIAL PLANNER™ certification and Accredited Domestic Partnership Advisor designation by the College for Financial Planning.

-First job: I was recreation director for an inner-city park.
+First job: I was a recreation director for an inner-city park.

 Family and personal life: My husband of more than 40 years, Jerry, and I met in law school.
 Jerry is a mediator and arbitrator and we love to travel.
 We enjoy spending time with our children and grandchildren.